Broken Bottle Alley

 ---

 Kenny and Steven, with backpack devoid of piss, walked back the way they came, stepping around the glass, best they could, toward the street ahead.
-Dusk had turned into darkness and there was very little illumination from the street, however, at 30 yards from the entry, a figure appeared at the end of the alley.
-Tall as full-grown man, or taller, with what looked like a top hat and overcoat?
+Dusk had turned into darkness and the illumination from the street was a muted gray.
+At thirty yards from the entry, a figure appeared in the gray opening.
+A grown man, six feet, or taller, with what looked like a top hat and overcoat?
 Or was it a cape?

 Previous Post Next Post